MooudMohammady/banking-system/README.md

 </div>

-# My Next.js Project with Docker Support
+# Banking system with Next.js & TypeScript

 This project is a simple Next.js application integrated with Docker for easy deployment and management.
 It includes features like a form for adding bank accounts with validation and a backend connection for fetching and displaying account data.